Quantifying and Inducing Shape Bias in CNNs via Max-Pool Dilation: Proposed Method

 \section{Proposed Method}

-\subsection{Quantifying Shape–Texture Balance via SSIM}
+\subsection{Quantifying Shape--Texture Balance via SSIM}

-Each image is first converted to the YCbCr color space, and its luminance (Y) channel is extracted.
-L0 smoothing \cite{L0} is then applied to obtain a smoothed version of this channel.
-The proposed metric is defined as the Structural Similarity Index (SSIM) between the original Y channel and its L0-smoothed counterpart.
-Because L0 smoothing removes fine-grained texture while preserving strong edges, we hypothesize that \textbf{texture-dominant images} will yield \textbf{low SSIM scores} due to a larger structural change, whereas \textbf{shape-dominant images} will yield \textbf{high SSIM scores} since their structure remains largely intact.
-Averaging these scores across all images provides a quantitative estimate of a dataset’s overall shape–texture bias.
+To quantify the shape--texture characteristics of a dataset, we first convert each image to the YCbCr color space and extract its luminance (Y) channel.
+We then apply $L_0$ gradient minimization smoothing \cite{L0} to generate a structure-preserved version of this channel, using a fixed smoothing parameter $\lambda = 0.01$ for all experiments.
+Based on these representations, the proposed metric is defined as the Structural Similarity Index (SSIM) computed between the original Y channel and its $L_0$-smoothed counterpart.

+This metric exploits the property of $L_0$ smoothing to selectively suppress high-frequency texture components while preserving salient structural edges.
+Consequently, \textbf{texture-dominant images} are expected to exhibit substantial pixel-level discrepancies between the original and smoothed versions, leading to \textbf{lower SSIM scores}.
+In contrast, \textbf{shape-dominant images} largely retain their global structure after smoothing, resulting in \textbf{higher SSIM scores}.
+By averaging the SSIM values over all images in a dataset, we obtain a quantitative measure of its inherent shape--texture balance.